Scientific Name

 Origin

-Echeveria 'Mauna Loa' is a complex hybrid created by Dick Wright in 1976 with Echeveria gibbiflora 'Caronculata' and other cultivars in his parentage.
+Echeveria 'Mauna Loa' is a complex hybrid created by Dick Wright in 1976 with Echeveria gibbiflora 'Caronculata' and other cultivars in its parentage.
 It is one of the three Echeverias in his "Volcano Series", including Echeveria 'Mauna Loa', Echeveria 'Barbillion', and Echeveria 'Etna'.
 Similar plants are sold as Echeveria 'Red Frills' in Australia and Echeveria 'Dugong' in the Philippines.

 Description

-How to Grow and Care
+How to Grow and Care for Echeveria 'Mauna Loa'

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
-First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
+First, be careful never to let water sit in the rosette, as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
-These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
-Finally, as with all succulents, careful watering habits and plenty of light will help ensure success.
+These dead leaves provide a haven for pests, and Echeverias are susceptible to mealybugs.
+Finally, as with all succulents, maintaining careful watering habits and providing ample light will help ensure success.

 Repot as needed, preferably during the warm season.
 To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, removing any rotted or dead roots.
 Treat any cuts with a fungicide.

-Most Echeverias can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
+Most Echeverias can be easily propagated from leaf cuttings, although a few are better propagated from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in potting soil for succulents and cover the dish until the new plant sprouts.

 Learn more at How to Grow and Care for Echeveria.